 In this policy, the word “student” means an undergraduate student.
 The term “academic year” means any period of 12 consecutive months embracing two regular semesters, a summer term, and a January term.
 The “cumulative G.P.A.” refers only to credits taken at Drake University.
 The provisions of Drake University’s probation and suspension policy are grounded in the philosophy that any student enrolled at the University should:

-Suspension decisions are made by the dean of John Dee Bright College.
+Suspension decisions are made by the associate/assistant dean of each college and school.
 Before the final decision is made, input from various sources, including the student, adviser, professors and other relevant sources may be obtained.
-Students are suspended from the college/school and the University.
+Students are suspended from the college/school and the university.

-It is the college/school practice to mail suspension letters within five working days after grades are due from faculty.
-Suspended students are notified by certified mail, return receipt requested.
-A copy of the probation and suspension rules is attached to the letter or a reference to those rules is made in the letter.
+It is the university's practice to email suspension letters within five working days after grades are due from faculty.
+Suspended students are received notification of their suspension via their official Drake University email address.
+A link to the probation and suspension rules is included in the email.